vEnhance/1802/src/work.typ

 == [TEXT] The fundamental theorem of calculus for line integrals

-We now show the first special case of Stokes' theorem.
+We now show the first Stokes result.
 It corresponds to a statement for the red arrow shown below.

 #figure(